 The unit's teacher education initial program faculty members do not teach the discipline-specific content needed by teacher educators.
-Thus, content knowledge is taught elsewhere in the university (in other colleges).
-Content knowledge is assessed, however, for all candidates, in the comprehensive exam prior to student teaching for the B.Ed. programs and in a content test prior to admission in the diploma programs.
-The programs for other school professionals do teach the content knowledge of their respective programs (Educational Leadership and Special Education).
-Candidates in programs at each of the two levels (baccalaureate and post-baccalaureate [initial] and graduate [other school professionals]) are assessed differently, as described in Table 8.
+Thus, content knowledge is taught elsewhere in the university.
+The advanced programs do teach the content knowledge of their respective programs (Educational Leadership and Special Education).
+Candidates in programs at each of the two levels (baccalaureate and post-baccalaureate [initial] and graduate [advanced]) are assessed differently, as described in Table 8.